anonaddy/addy.io/source/_articles/subscriptions/managing-your-subscription.md

 <div class="flex justify-center my-8">
   <img class="shadow max-w-full h-auto" src="/assets/img/help/subscriptions/managing-subscription-stripe.png" alt="Managing subscription in Stripe" title="Managing subscription in Stripe">
 </div>

+<h2 id="updating-your-billing-email">Updating your billing email</h2>

+If you pay with **card or PayPal**, Stripe uses a **billing email** for payment receipts, failed payment notices, and other billing notifications.
+This can be an alias and does not have to be the same as your addy.io recipient address.

+To change it, open the Stripe billing portal with **Manage Current Subscription** (as above), then update the email under your billing details.
+Future receipts and Stripe notifications will go to the new address.

+This only applies to Stripe (card/PayPal) subscriptions.
+Cryptocurrency, App Store and Play Store billing emails are handled by those providers, not through the addy.io Stripe portal.

 <h2 id="upgrading">Upgrading</h2>